noisebridge/UnicornMigration/README.md

 - [X] Setup docker image "checkup".
 - [X] Verify old data and configs are successfully loaded in [new service](http://199.241.139.224:8021/index.html).
 - [ ] Verify output approximately matches [old service](https://status.noisebridge.info/) over an extended period of time (24h)

-### Test/Configure

-- [ ] Test and config Scuttlebutt
-- [ ] Test and config Minetest
-- [ ] Test the jitsi instance to ensure the configs are correct
-- [ ] Write the configs for ErgoChat

 ### To do: